 - a statement of the absence of financial or other conflict of interest

 - the commitment of authors that if an article is accepted for publication, they provide the copyright to the publisher by the signed agreement

 - evidence that authors did not receive any remuneration in any form from the manufacturers, including competitors, that may have an impact on the results

 - author contribution statement in full accordance with the four criteria for co-authorship (https://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html)

 - signatures of all authors

-- No more than two works of the same author may be published in the same issue of the journal.
+- At most, two works of the same author may be published in the same jour-nal issue.

 - The authors are responsible for the correctness of the presented data.
-Author's materials do not necessarily reflect the views of the editorial board.
+The author's materials do not necessarily reflect the views of the editorial board.

 - The editors will only consider manuscripts that follow the specified regulations, which the authors are made aware of beforehand.
 Communication with authors is conducted exclusively through email.